 Luckily, there’s several resources to help you learn and use APA style:

 - Purdue’s OWL (Online Writing Lab) is a comprehensive resource for APA formatting rules and writing tips.
+APA 7 examples and materials coming Spring 2020.

 - The Citation Machine helps you generate and format citations in APA (or other common citation formats).
 While this can be a huge time saver, be sure to also double-check your citations against the APA manual.
+Currently, the tool only creates APA 6 citations.

 Staying organized and by keeping good track of your citations can be a big time saver especially when paper deadlines loom near.
 Besides using a citation manager such as BibMe or EasyBib, a couple of other time-saving tips you might find helpful: